 These insecurities are still there, and I would much prefer to wear makeup and look a certain way 24.7 – but it isn’t always possible and I am learning to accept that this is me and that everyone deserves to be 100% happy in their own skin.

-Its mind games – and it is all in your mind.
+Its mind games – and it really is all in the mind.
 As soon as that little negative cloud comes into my mind, now I automatically tell myself something positive like ‘Emma, why does it matter?
-You were absolutely fine.
-Is this really going to matter tomorrow, next week, next year?
+You are absolutely fine.
+Is this really that important?
+Is it going to matter tomorrow, next week, next year?
 Life’s good, your good.’

 I am a strong believer in ‘mind over matter’… and I strongly believe that you can train your mind to overcome anything, as long as you really want to.
 It takes time, and it certainly doesn’t happen overnight, but I know that it is possible.
 I say that because I have been improving and training what goes on in my mind for a long time now, and don’t get me wrong, I still have a way to go.
 But I truly feel like I have found that balance between making others happy, whilst making myself utmost happiest.

 ♥ After all, you are your longest commitment – so make sure that you build a loving relationship with yourself. ♥